lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

   example: "Keep a cool cloth and water by your bed → breathe slowly → ground → rest again."

 follow_up_question: "Would you like to learn about the importance of morning sunlight for sleep?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Morning Sunlight"
+label: "learn about the importance of morning sunlight for sleep"

 intent_patterns:
   - "Why do I wake up at 3am every night?"